ucb-ee290c/fa18-gps/doc/FFTSearch-Zhaokai.md

+# Tapein 1: Python Model and FFT generator hook up
-# Python Acquisition Model Use FFT Search
+## Python Acquisition Model Use FFT Search
 The dataset used for FFT searching test is this [Samples of GNSS Signal Records](http://gfix.dk/matlab-gnss-sdr-book/gnss-signal-records/)
-## Searching result
+### Searching result
 Use the dataset and simple acquisition model to test FFT search, can get the following results:
 - [RESULT]#3 :FOUND LOC: freq:4127400, phase:1615
 - [RESULT]#11 :FOUND LOC: freq:4133400, phase:2952